aucloud/aucloud.github.io/docs/Platform_Services/M365_Backup/guide_to_veeam_restore_portal.md

 ### SharePoint Restore

-The **SharePoint Restore** wizard allows you to configure options that Veeam Backup for Microsoft 365 will apply when restoring the selected Microsoft SharePoint items.
+Restore Operators are able to **change scope** to Sharepoint sites and explore items within.
+When restore Sharepoint items, the **SharePoint Restore** wizard runs and allows you to configure options that Veeam Backup for Microsoft 365 will apply when restoring the selected Microsoft SharePoint items.
 To configure SharePoint restore, do the following:

 1. At the **Items** step, specify items that you want to restore.
 If you no longer want to restore an item, select it and click **Remove**.